What Benefits Can I Claim in Scotland?

 Universal Credit (UC) is a benefit which helps with living costs.
 In Scotland, you can choose whether you are paid once or twice a month.

-Universal Credit is replacing a lot of the benefits you may have heard of before, such as:
+Universal Credit has replaced a lot of the benefits you may have heard of before, such as:

 • Child Tax Credit